hongsim-tran/selenium-ui-automation-framework/README.md

       }
       ```

-  * `tests`: contains automated test cases for the evershop application
+  * `tests`: contains automated test cases for the evershop application which are written in both TestNG and BDD (Cucumber) formats